 For the purpose of efficiency, the Management Company may delegate, at its own expense, while still retaining responsibility, control and coordination, the portfolio management activities of the different Company Sub-Funds to third parties ("Investment Managers").
+Unless otherwise stated in the relevant Sub-Fund factsheet, the Management Company shall be the acting Investment Manager.

 Any reference to NN Investment Partners B.V. acting as Investment Manager shall be construed as a reference to NN Investment Partners B.V. in its capacity as Management Company.

 VII.
-Depositary, Registrar, Transfer Agent, Paying Agent and Central Administrative Agent
+Depositary, Registrar and Transfer Agent, Paying Agent and Central Administrative Agent